bogardpd/lodging_data_utils/README.md

 - `US/MO/SAINT LOUIS`
 - `US/NC/WINSTON SALEM`

+### Overnight Flights

+A traveler may wake up the morning of a particular day on an overnight flight.

+In most cases, the location of a red-eye flight should be the airport where the flight arrives.
+Such a location should be recorded as `FLIGHT`, a forward slash, and the arrival IATA code (`FLIGHT/KEF`).

-Locations of overnight flights can also be included.
-If the location is to be the midpoint of a flight path, use `OVERNIGHT FLIGHT`, a forward slash, and the IATA code of both airports separated by a hyphen (`OVERNIGHT FLIGHT/DFW-SYD`).
-If only the arrival airport is to be used, use `OVERNIGHT FLIGHT`, a forward slash, and the arrival IATA code (`OVERNIGHT FLIGHT/KEF`).
+In certain situations, an overnight flight may last longer than a calendar day, such as some westbound flights across the International Date Line that land two calendar days after they depart.
+For example, consider a flight that departs DFW on 10 Feb (Dallas time) and lands in SYD on 12 Feb (Sydney time).
+The traveler’s location on the morning of 11 Feb should be recorded as the midpoint of the flight, represented as `FLIGHT`, a forward slash, and the IATA code of both airports separated by a hyphen (`FLIGHT/DFW-SYD`).
+The location for the morning of 12 February should be recorded as the arrival airport only (`FLIGHT/SYD`).